Matt Wallner Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.83 team ERA that ranks fifth among all MLB pitching staffs.
+- The Mariners' 3.85 team ERA ranks sixth across all league pitching staffs.

-- Mariners pitchers combine to give up 100 home runs (1.1 per game), the fourth-fewest in the league.
+- The Mariners allow the eighth-fewest home runs in baseball (103 total, 1.1 per game).

-- The righty last pitched on Saturday against the Detroit Tigers, when he threw five innings, allowing three earned runs while giving up four hits.
+- His last time out was on Sunday against the Detroit Tigers, when the righty went five innings, surrendering six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.